I am Rahul, I did my engineering from Rungta college in Bhilai of 2017 batch.

 In phase 1, needless to say, I contacted tens of colleges and as predicted by my mentor - zero hires.
 But there were a lot of learnings which resulted in I asking myself questions like - Where will these candidates be?
 How do I reach out to them?
 Why should they join eLitmus?
 How do we make our evaluation process objective and ensure it gets us the right kind of talent?
 I continue to burn mid night oil to come up with a hypothesis and then prove/disprove it through implementation or dipstick surveys/ implementations.
 One of them being that we need to tell our story to our future colleagues - as objectively as possible.
 Hence writing this note and asking colleagues to do the same.
 Needless to say, it is frustrating as no one is there to tell the next steps.
 After all how many times in life one has picked up assignments which are risky and success is not guaranteed.
 I invite you folks, to join this crazy journey where we do not have a route but we know we will succeed As the song goes - "we shall overcome … " or in Hindi "Hum honge kamyaab … " .

 I need your suggestions.
-Do share your thoughts in comments on how can I find the right candidate eLitmus is looking for.
+Do share your thoughts in comments below on how can I find the right candidate eLitmus is looking for.

 Few quick links to alumni of eLitmus